dainst/idai-field/desktop/src/manual/manual.en.md

 * *merge (boolean)*: Updates existing resources instead of creating new ones.
 Corresponds to the option "Update existing resources" in the user interface.
 (Default value: false)
 * *permitDeletions (boolean)*: Allows fields to be removed during import.
 Corresponds to the checkbox "Permit deletions" in the user interface.
 (Default value: false)
 * *ignoreUnconfiguredFields (boolean)*: Does not abort the import if unconfigured fields are found.
 Corresponds to the checkbox "Ignore unconfigured fields" in the user interface.
 (Default value: false)
-* *categoryName (string)*: The name of the category to which the data to be imported belongs.
+* *category (string)*: The name of the category to which the data to be imported belongs.
 Only required for CSV import.
 Corresponds to the dropdown field "Category" in the user interface.
 (Default value: "Project")
 * *operationIdentifier (string)*: The identifier of an operation to which the imported resources are to be assigned.
 Corresponds to the dropdown field "Assign data to an operation" in the user interface.
 (Default value: not set)
 * *separator (string)*: The separator used in the CSV data.
 Only required for CSV import.
 Corresponds to the input field "Field separator" in the user interface.
 (Default value: ",")